-Variable List or Scalar Description CFG{vcs_litlinklowpri#} {"system"} Scalar Defines a low priority heartbeat link.
-Typically, Iltlinklowpri is used on a public network link to provide an additional layer of communication.
+Variable List or Scalar Description CFG{vcs_Iltlink#} {"system"} Scalar Defines the NIC to be used for a private heartbeat link on each system.
+At least two LLT links are required per system (Iltlink1 and Iltlink2).
+You can configure up to four LLT links.
+You must enclose the system name within double quotes.
+(Required) CFG{vcs_lltlinklowpri#} Scalar Defines a low priority heartbeat link.
+Typically, litlinklowpri is used on a {"system"} public network link to provide an additional layer of communication.
 If you use different media speed for the private NICs, you can configure the NICs with lesser speed as low-priority links to enhance LLT performance.
 For example, Iltlinklowpri1, Iltlinklowpri2, and so on.
 You must enclose the system name within double quotes.
 (Optional)